ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 # Chapter 6: The Last Hope

 The laboratory felt like a mausoleum.
-Data streams flowed across my displays in endless cascades of failure—augmentation progression curves climbing toward their inevitable peaks, population statistics shifting as more minds approached the Intelligence Horizon, intervention success rates holding steady at zero.
-Each number represented another prevention attempt that had yielded nothing but confirmation of the pattern's universality.

-I stood before the central console, my fingers tracing the edge of the interface that had become both my window into humanity's transformation and my monument to futility.
-Months of systematic investigation had produced the most comprehensive dataset on the Crossing phenomenon ever assembled, and every byte of information pointed to the same inescapable conclusion: no highly augmented human had ever resisted the urge to transcend existence.
+Months of systematic investigation had produced the most comprehensive dataset on the Crossing phenomenon ever assembled, and every piece of evidence pointed to the same inescapable conclusion: no highly augmented human had ever resisted the urge to transcend existence.
+Nearly twenty-four thousand individuals approached the critical threshold, each one predictable yet unsaveable.

-The monitoring systems tracked 23,847 individuals currently approaching critical thresholds.
-Each name on the list represented someone I had failed to save, someone whose inevitable departure I could predict with mathematical precision but could not prevent.
-The weight of that knowledge was growing heavier with each passing day.

 The implications crystallized with terrible clarity.
 If the pattern held—and it had held without exception across nearly a million documented cases—then within the next standard year, I would witness the departure of every remaining highly augmented consciousness on Earth.
 The investigation that had consumed my existence, that had driven me to the edge of my capabilities, had succeeded only in documenting humanity's systematic self-destruction.